 Palace of Versailles Restaurants

 Allow some time to take a breather and eat cake (I couldn’t resist).
 The Palace provides several dining options.
-Consider grabbing some lunch before catching your heading back to the Versailles train station.
+Consider grabbing some lunch before heading back to the Versailles train station.
 You’ll feel more refreshed, especially if you will still be on the move in Paris.

 Is it Best to Visit the Palace of Versailles Alone?